tgirke/GEN242-2021/content/en/about/internal/internal_resources.md

 > This page provides links to password protected resources that are only accessible to the instructor and/or students enrolled in this class.

-- Zoom URLs and course planning sheets are shared via the internal Google Doc named `URLs_to_Private_Info`.
+- Zoom URLs and course planning sheets: shared via an internal Google Doc named `URLs_to_Private_Info`.
 - [GitHub](https://github.com/personal): private repositories for course assignments (course projects).
 - [GitHub Classroom](https://github.com/personal): homework assignments are distributed and autograded via GitHub Classroom.
 - Course communication: depending on student preferences this class uses for group communications Piazza and/or Slack.
 This year the preference was to use only Piazza.